SonarSoftwareInc/dhcp_batcher/README.md

 You will need to setup cron to run the Sonar scheduler.
 Check out the `sonar_scheduler` file in the `conf` directory for an example file that could be placed in `/etc/cron.d` or wherever is appropriate for your OS.

-Finally, run the following commands:
+Finally, run the following commands (substituting /usr/share/dhcp_batcher/dhcp_batcher with wherever you installed the DHCP batcher to)

-* /usr/bin/php /usr/share/dhcp_batcher/artisan migrate --force
+* /usr/bin/php /usr/share/dhcp_batcher/dhcp_batcher/artisan migrate --force
-* /usr/bin/php /usr/share/dhcp_batcher/artisan config:cache
+* /usr/bin/php /usr/share/dhcp_batcher/dhcp_batcher/artisan config:cache
-* /usr/bin/php /usr/share/dhcp_batcher/artisan route:cache
+* /usr/bin/php /usr/share/dhcp_batcher/dhcp_batcher/artisan route:cache

 You may need to reload PHP-FPM after the last two commands, if you are using PHP-FPM.

-Any time you modify your .env file, you must run `/usr/bin/php /usr/share/dhcp_batcher/artisan config:cache` and reload PHP-FPM.
+Any time you modify your .env file, you must run `/usr/bin/php /usr/share/dhcp_batcher/dhcp_batcher/artisan config:cache` and reload PHP-FPM.

 ## Configuration

 ### Creating an initial user

 After initial installation, you can create a new user.
-Type `php /usr/share/dhcp_batcher/artisan make:user test@example.com`, replacing `test@example.com` with the user's email address, to generate a new user account.
+Type `php /usr/share/dhcp_batcher/dhcp_batcher/artisan make:user test@example.com`, replacing `test@example.com` with the user's email address, to generate a new user account.
 You can run this multiple times if you want to have additional users created.

 ### Resetting your password

 Since the DHCP batcher has no capacity to send email, there is no *Forgot Password* function available in the web interface.
-To reset a user password, run `php /usr/share/dhcp_batcher/artisan reset test@example.com` replacing `test@example.com` with the user's email address.
+To reset a user password, run `php /usr/share/dhcp_batcher/dhcp_batcher/artisan reset test@example.com` replacing `test@example.com` with the user's email address.
 You will be provided with a new random password on the command line.

 ### Logging in